 Daily, between 13:00 to 16:00, the village and its beaches are swamped by the visitors of the gorge.
 However, after the departure of ferries, the village gets very calm!
-If you choose not to follow the crowd with the ferry, but to stay in the village for at least one night, then you will have the opportunity to admire this beautiful place with its unique people and the stunning natural beauty.
+If you choose not to follow the crowd with the ferry, but to stay in the village for at least one night, then you will have the opportunity to admire this beautiful place with its unique people, good food and the stunning natural beauty.

 The beaches of Agia Roumeli

 The beaches of Agia Roumeli wider area are magnificent, spanning a length of 3km or more.
 The closer you are in the village, the more crowded and organized it is.
 The beach in front of the taverns, west of the harbor, called Gialos, is the most organized and provides a lot of amenities (restaurants, showers, umbrellas, pedal boats, etc.).
 This pebbly beach is the most crowded beach of all in the area.

 What to see